Last Updated on May 11, 2023 by Tina

 How Many Participants Are Allowed Per Session?

-As stated above, the minimum number of participants per session is two and the maximum is six.
-Children are now allowed to participate as long as they are accompanied by an adult/their guardian.
+As stated above, the minimum number of participants per session is two and the maximum is ten.
+Children seven years old and up are allowed to participate as long as they are accompanied by an adult/their guardian.

 The Hands-on Pottery Lesson

 Each participant is provided with a potter’s wheel (manual), a small pail with water, and the clay that will be used in making the pot.
 The clay provided is a mixture of clay, ash, sand, and water.
 Art materials are also provided to design your pot.

 I will not go into detail on how to make a pot.
 That’s for you to find out.
 What they teach during the session is basic pottery making which is pinching and coiling.
 You are free to create whatever design you want.
 Pottery making is easy, fun, and very therapeutic.
 The session lasts for an hour.

 After you finish making your pot, you can bring your pot at home.
 But it will still be wet and prone to damage.
 They offer free firing (baking of clay) using their kiln if you are willing to pick it up after at least a month in their shop.

 A number will be assigned to your pot.
 They will air-dry it for 2 to 3 weeks and sun-dry it for 2 days.
 On the 2nd day of sun-drying, the pots are dried in a kiln for 5 hours.

 They will keep your pots in their storage area for up to 8 months.
 They will dispose of all unclaimed pots after 8 months to make space for new ones.
 We were lucky because I was only able to get the pots we made in 2021 last month.
 I thought they disposed of it already.

 I’m not sure if they still do it, but if you are not living in La Union, you can try to ask them to ship it for you if you think you won’t be coming back to La Union anymore.